 In addition, we note that considerable resources are required to implement the Parkland policies of section 3.3.2 and the Watershed Plans referenced in section 3.2.3.
 Clarity is required.

-RECOMMENDATION: The province should prepare a Natural Heritage System Management Strategy which outlines a set of mechanisms, responsibilities and financing options related to creating a sustainable natural heritage system.
+We recommend that the province prepare a Natural Heritage System Management Strategy which outlines a set of mechanisms, responsibilities and financing options related to creating a sustainable natural heritage system.

 Other Sources for Consideration